 CCP provides all necessary materials for our program; your child does not need to bring in anything.
 Each child is issued a school bag and a hook to keep personal belongings in; however, we do not recommend sending in special toys with your child—these have a tendency to get lost or broken.
 Although we try to monitor children’s belongings, our main concern is the safety and engagement of our students; we cannot guarantee the security of any child’s belongings and will not be held responsible for lost or damaged items.

-We are trying to potty train.
+We are trying to toilet train.
 What is CCP's policy on that?

-Children are not required to be potty trained in our 1 through 2/3s classes however should be consistent with potty habits to enter the 3/4s class.
+Children are not required to be toilet trained in our 1 through 2/3s classes however should be consistent with bathroom habits to enter the 3/4s class.
 Toilet training should begin at home.
-We will be happy to support your efforts at school.
+We are happy to support your efforts at school.
 Our staff is trained to follow healthy diaper/toilet procedures.

 What type of curriculum is implemented at CCP?